david-shao318/QuorumGroupChat/README.md

 A group chat with a quorum.

-React native.

-More features to come.
+React Native.
+Firebase (Cloud Firestore).